How to sew straight: using a tiny presser foot can give remarkable results

 To me, it’s often enough to look at the topstitching and immediately determine who made the item – an amateur or a pro.
 I like to wear clothes I made myself but I will never ever wear something if the stitching lines are not straight and done carelessly.

 When I learned sewing I used to always worry about making topstitching for my project I worked hard to create.
-Sometimes I even avoided any topstiting because I was afraid I wouldn’t make it right.
+Sometimes I even avoided any topstitching because I was afraid I wouldn’t make it right.
 I was told that I need more experience and practice and then I can always do it properly.
 But I wanted to have beautiful stitching lines from the beginning.
 And I think you are the same – you want to sew straight even if you are just a beginner.

 Modern technology gives us so many different tools we can use to improve our sewing skills and sewing straight is one in which tools help.
 It is also very likely you already have the tools, if not they are quite cheap and readily available.

 Sewing in a straight line is much simpler than you think.
-And in this guide I want to help you to sew straight every time.
+And in this guide, I want to help you to sew straight every time.

-Of course, we can use a sewing machine throat plate but for me it works mostly when I am stitching not so close to the edge and mostly for sewing seams not topstitching.
+Of course, we can use a sewing machine throat plate but for me, it works mostly when I am stitching not so close to the edge and mostly for sewing seams not topstitching.

 I use special presser feet for straight topstitching with ease.

-First foot is called Edge Guide foot (from Janome).
+The first foot is called Edge Guide foot (from Janome).
 My sewing machine is Janome Memory Craft 6600 P, so I tend to use presser feet made by Janome.
 But this foot works with all low-shank modern machines.
 I have a Babylock sewing machine and the foot works perfectly also.

-It has a screw which you can turn to adjust a white plastic guide and align it with the fabric edge.
+It has a screw that you can turn to adjust a white plastic guide and align it with the fabric edge.
 It also has small red lines – the distance between them is exactly 1 mm so you can sew as close to the edge as 1 mm, and as far from the edge as 10 mm.

 This foot is a snap-on foot as practically all modern presser feet are.
 Remove the other foot from the sewing machine and install this one – it’s really easy.
 Just clip it on.